Save Big During Samsung's Week-Long Early Black Friday Sale

-Samsung's Week-Long Sale Offers Epic Black Friday Deals on TVs, Galaxy Z Flip 4, Appliances, and More
+Samsung Early Black Friday Sale 2022: Shop Samsung Week Deals on Galaxy S22 Phones, TVs, and More

 Black Friday is a month away, but you can already score great deals on electronics and appliances without having the hassle of mall crowds right now during Samsung Week.
 Now through November 1, Samsung is celebrating its 53rd anniversary with deep discounts on its innovative televisions, smartphones, tablets, and appliances.
 Ahead of Black Friday, Samsung's week-long sale event is offering epic deals on its hottest products.

 All week long, you can save thousands of dollars on Samsung's most popular products.
 If you're in the market for a new television, you can enjoy the stunning picture quality of quantum matrix technology and take $1,700 off a 65-inch Neo QLED 8K Smart TV.
 Looking to treat yourself or a loved one to a phone upgrade?
-You can save up to 70% on a new Galaxy S22+ with eligible trade-ins.
+You can get a Galaxy S22 for as low as $50 with eligible trade-ins.
 Samsung is also launching Deals of the Day with exclusive deals on best-selling products — such as the Galaxy Z Flip4 and smart washers and dryers — available for 24 hours only.

 Below, we've rounded up the best deals to take advantage of during Samsung Week 2022.
 Be sure to check back in all week long so you don't miss out on exclusive savings offered during the Deals of the Day.